 Often when organizations implement new technology solutions, a lot of training and education is necessary to teach employees how and why they’re being used.
 And while you can expect some training as necessary, it goes without saying that the less needed, the better.
 It’s fairly clear that when employees aren’t intimidated by new workplace tools, they're far more likely to use them.

 Mitigating complexity is a big reason why more and more companies are being careful to offer digital tools with a simple, consumer-grade user experience.
-In the case of modern intranets, if their goal is to be accessible to all employees, then it stands to reason that all employees need to be comfortable using them.
+In the case of modern intranets, if their goal is accessibility to all employees, then it stands to reason that all employees need to be comfortable using them.

 Then there’s the question of how to organize intranet content.